mstoodle/jcon2024_workshop/README.md

 that take attendees through a sequence of experiments that showcase how these technologies can be used to accelerate startup and reduce memory usage.

-Although not recommended as common practice, this workshop needs to run as root so that its containers within containers can work without issues.
-If you are not running as the root user on your system, you'll want to switch to it before proceeding with the workshop:
-	sudo /bin/bash
-Please be careful in the rest of this workshop because you will be running as root with super powers.

-If you're running on Windows, then the "podman stats" command may  not work for you.
-I don't know if it affects all Windows versions, but I was unable to get it to work on Windows 10.

-To create the main workshop container, you will need to build the main container using the following command:
+To create the main workshop container, you will need to build the main container using the following command (or just run ./main.build.sh) :

 	$ podman build --network=host -f main.Dockerfile -t workshop/main .

 It may take a while to build on your computer, but once this container is built you should have everything you need to go through the workshop.

-Start the container and do all your work inside that container:
+Although it's not recommended as common practice, this workshop runs as root so that its containers within the main workshop container work without issues.
+You can simply run the following command:
+	$ sudo ./main.run.sh

+You can peek inside that script to see that it just runs the following command:
-$ podman run --network=host --privileged --cgroup-manager=cgroupfs --name=workshop-main --replace -it workshop/main /bin/bash
+	$ podman run --network=host --privileged --name=workshop-main --replace -it workshop/main /bin/bash

 Once you have the container up and running, the usual progression is to start with
 $ cd /Workshop_SharedCache